George Stone (bishop)

-George Stone (1708 – 19 December 1764) was the Church of Ireland Archbishop of Armagh (Primate of All Ireland) from 1747 to his death.
+George Stone (1708 – 19 December 1764) was the Church of Ireland Archbishop of Armagh (Primate of All Ireland) from 1747 until his death.

 Advancement

 Born in London, the son of Andrew Stone, a London goldsmith.
 He was educated at Westminster School and Christ Church, Oxford.
 Having taken holy orders, his advancement in the Church was very rapid, mainly through the influence of his older brother Andrew Stone.
 Andrew's connections with George II made him able to promote the preferment of his brother George, who went to Ireland as chaplain to Lionel Sackville, 1st Duke of Dorset when that nobleman became Lord Lieutenant of Ireland in 1731.

 In 1733 Stone was made Dean of Ferns, and in the following year he exchanged this deanery for that of Derry.
 In 1740 he became Bishop of Ferns and Leighlin, in 1743 Bishop of Kildare, in 1745 Bishop of Derry, and in 1747 Archbishop of Armagh.
 During the two years that he occupied the See of Kildare he was also Dean of Christ Church, Dublin.